ionutT77/PhishingDetectionSystem/Readme.md

 # 🔒 Phishing Detection System

-A machine learning-based system for automatically detecting phishing URLs with explainability and confidence scoring.
+A machine learning-based system for automatically detecting malicious URLs with explainability and confidence scoring.

 ## 🎯 Project Overview

 This project builds an intelligent system that can automatically detect whether a URL is:
+- **Benign** - Legitimate, safe URLs
+- **Defacement** - Compromised or altered websites
 - **Phishing** - Malicious URLs attempting to steal information
-- **Clean** - Legitimate, safe URLs
+- **Malware** - URLs hosting malicious software
-- **Not a Link** - Invalid or non-URL text

 The system leverages supervised machine learning and includes:
 - ✨ **Explainability Module** - Shows why a URL was flagged as suspicious